dairy-life/blog/README.md

 Now he is a PhD researcher at Université catholique de Louvain.

-His project is _Fast Helmholtz solvers on Multi-Threaded Atchitectures_ under the supervision of Prof. Jean-François Remacle.
+His project is _Fast Helmholtz solvers on Multi-Threaded Atchitectures_ under the supervision of Prof. Jean-François Remacle and Prof. Christhophe Geuzaine.

 Email adress: __ruiyang.dai@uclouvain.be__